-Nearly one-third of CBP’s workforce are veterans, so CBP considers veteran issues, CBP issues.
+Nearly one-third of CBP’s workforce are veterans, therefore CBP considers veteran issues, CBP issues.
 This significant veteran workforce is invaluable to our agency, bringing a unique skillset, knowledge base and sense of camaraderie to our mission.

-- "Buying Back Time" from your military service
+- “Buying back” military service time;

-- Disability claims
+- Disability claims; Counseling support;

-- Education benefits
+- Education benefits;

 Relevant Veteran Statistics*

-- There are approximately 20 million veterans in the United States
+- There are approximately 20 million veterans in the United States.

-- 20-22 a day die from suicide, while 30% - 40% disclose they have considered suicide
+- On average, 20-22 a day die from suicide, while 30% - 40% disclose they have considered suicide.

-- 8% have been diagnosed with Post Traumatic Stress Disorder (PTSD)
+- 8% have been diagnosed with Post Traumatic Stress Disorder (PTSD).

-- About 50% of those diagnosed with PTSD don't seek treatment
+- About 50% of those diagnosed with PTSD don't seek treatment.

-- There are over 500 forms in the VA archive
+- There are over 500 forms in the VA archive.

-- Veterans receiving Veteran health Administration care between 2005 and 2016 experienced a decreased suicide rate
+- Veterans receiving Veteran health Administration care between 2005 and 2016 experienced a decreased suicide rate.